Authentic Italian Souvenirs Worth Buying

 Limoncello from the Amalfi Coast

 Lemons.
 They're all over the place in the narrow streets of olive and stone-soaked Amalfi.
 Lemons in baskets.
 Lemons on walls.
 Lemon shaped soap and even, if you look hard enough, lemons on trees.

 Lemons on aprons, lemons on beads.
 Lemons on menus and even on cheese.

-Yet for all the creative lemonery that Amalfi and its namesake coast inspires, there's one clear winner when it comes to citrus-swishing indulgence.
+Yet for all the creative lemonery that the Amalfi inspires, there's one clear winner when it comes to citrus-swishing indulgence.

 And it's not lemonade.

 That's right, it's limoncello, a drink concocted from the core principles of lemonade (lemons and sugar) but brought to Mediterranean life by the cheeky addition of alcohol.
 Lemon peel (strictly speaking from the lemons of Sorrento only) cosy up to grain alcohol for a while before syrup gets involved and the party really begins.